gearedsnake/dots1/README.md

 # Installation guide
 GTK theme: copy theme from dots/.themes/mountain to ~/.themes/

-XFWM theme: already bundled with the gtk theme, just enable it in the window manager settings or turn on the "set matching xfwm4 theme if there is one" switch
+XFWM theme: already bundled with the gtk theme, before using it go to settings>settings editor>window manager and change the title size to 0, after that just enable theme in the window manager settings or turn on the "set matching xfwm4 theme if there is one" switch

 TINT2 theme: copy tint2rc from dots/.config/tint2/tint2rc to ~/.config/tint2/ also if you want to replace the xfce4-panel with tint2 panel without deleting it, you can add panel.sh script to your autostart.
 Remember that you need to give it permissions to execute first!